shelldan/taste-makers/README.md

 ## User Stories
  would like to choose between protein  and cooking style options, and based on these options be given a video recipe.
 The User can also save a list of favorite recipes to reference at a later date.
 The User will have a seamless experience getting data from the Spoonacular and YouTube APIs.

-## When user clicks cuisine/dessert
-* Will be presented with four cuisine styles: French, American, German, and Italian
-* Will be presented with three dessert sytles: cookies, cakes, and pies
-* Each style containes 10 different recipes
-* Each recipe will provide a video to go along with it
-* When favorite button clicked, recipe will be saved to homepage
-* When home button clicked, it will always take you back to the homepage

 ## Live Application
 https://shelldan.github.io/taste_makers/